FROM PROVIDENT FUND TO NATIONAL INSURANCE

 It provided for payment of old age pensions and old age grants instead of only a lump sum at retirement.

-National Insurance pays survivors pensions to dependents of the deceased instead of a named beneficiary.
+NIC pays survivors pensions to dependents of the deceased instead of a named beneficiary.

-Invalidity pensions and grants are also paid by the Scheme.
+Invalidity pensions and grants are also paid.

 The benefits are divided into long term and short term, they are called so because some of them, like the pensions are paid over a long period of time and a claimant would have to contribute for a number of years in order to qualify.